Ex-NBA player Ben Gordon charged with assaulting son, police - WHIZ News

 Gordon later confirmed to police that it was his son.
 Gordon also allegedly assaulted officers as they attempted to handcuff him and put him in a patrol car.

 At an arraignment Tuesday night, Gordon was charged with offenses including assault, resisting arrest, contempt and child endangerment.
-He was ordered to return to court Friday.
+He was ordered to return to court Friday, according to the DA’s office.

 According to a criminal complaint, Gordon’s son has an order of protection against him dating from 2018 that forbids Gordon from “committing physical abuse, harassment, or the interference with personal liberty,” and prohibits him from removing the boy from Illinois.